-If a property is unoccupied and an `empty rate` is payable, liability rests with the owner of the property.
+If a property is unoccupied and an `empty rate` is payable, responsibility rests with the owner of the property.
 In this instance the owner is regarded as the person who is entitled to possession of the property.
-This includes the current leaseholder
+This includes the current leaseholder.

 Each year central government issues explanatory notes for the benefit of ratepayers which billing authorities are required to publish on their website.
 Please see Word document below.

 Methods of Payment